 Saskatoon is located in central Saskatoon and is the most populous city in the province.
 Saskatoon is often referred to at the City of Bridges or the Bridge City for its seven river crossings.
 Saskatoon is also known as the Sunshine Capital of Canada as it receives more sunlight per year than any other location in Canada.

 Our city is divided by the scenic South Saskatchewan River and has a world wide reputation for safety, affordability and hospitality.
-In 2006 according to the Canadian National Census, Saskatoon had 202,340 residents however the civic government claimed the population to be closer to the 230,000 mark.
+The 2011 Canadian Census indicated Saskatoon Metropolitan Area had a population of 222,189 residents and in the 2015 census Saskatoon has 304,975 residents.
+The population of the Saskatoon Metropolitan Area is up 27% from 2011.
+The forecasted growth of Saskatoon estimates the population to grow to over 380,000 people by 2035 although many people think this is a conservative estimate based on recent growth.
 Saskatoon is a relatively young city with a median age of just over 34 years old.

 The city of Saskatoon is a combination of big city amenities with a small town spirit.
 We are the seventeenth largest city in Canada but are just as modern and progressive as the biggest cities in the country.
 Saskatoon is home of the Canadian Light Source Synchrotron Project which is Canada’s largest science project in the past 30 years.